Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Public Event formClose(txt As String)

 The user-defined event declarations both begin with the keywords Public Event, followed by the event name and any associated parameters enclosed in parentheses.
 It is important to note that the event name should not contain an underscore character (e.g., Qty_Update).
-Additionally, the declaration must have a public scope.
+Additionally, the declaration must have a Public scope.

 The first user-defined event is designed to validate the contents of the OrderQty textbox whenever it is updated on the form.
-The second event is triggered by the first command button to close the form and passes a text message as a parameter.
+The second event is triggered by the first command button to close the form and passes a text message as the parameter.

 Private Sub OrderQty_AfterUpdate()